-The principal and pastor of Saint Rita School will make the decision whether to delay, close, or dismiss early due to inclement weather or other emergencies.
+Saint Rita School decides on delays, closures, or early dismissals due to inclement weather or other emergencies independently of the decisions of any other schools or institutions.
 The school community will be notified via email and SchoolMessenger.
 If, during the course of the year, the school uses inclement weather/emergency days, it may be necessary to modify the published school calendar.